ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 ![A rectangular hyperbola with C to be negative.]()

 This explains why the choice of the intersection point $P$ as mentioned above is _really_ arbitrary, as no matter which quadrant $P$ lies on, the resulting curve will still be a rectangular hyperbola with the axes as asymptotes.
-You may access [this GeoGebra file](https://geogebra.org/calculator/jm4w8pd9) to see how such structure is preserved as $C$ varies.
+You may access [this GeoGebra file](https://geogebra.org/calculator/jm4w8pd9) to see how such structure is preserved as $C$ varies[^3].

 ## Conclusion